Knowledge and development

 Development research is an interdisciplinary and transdisciplinary area of science.
 Development-relevant analyses and problem solutions for countries, societies and regions with low infrastructure and which are at risk of poverty are developed on the basis of empirical studies.
 The thematic framework and the development policy goals of development research are defined by the UN-Sustainable-Development-Goals, (SDGs).
 Research in cooperation between Austrian higher education institutions, scientific institutions and partner institutions in less and least developed countries is supported and accompanied; the results are made accessible to the scientific community and the interested public.

-The Commission for Development Research (KEF) has put 100 projects in 39 African, Asian and Latin American countries into practice so far; the focus of these projects is on environment, agriculture and forestry, healthcare, water and social sciences issues.
-The Austrian Partnership Programme in Higher Education and Research for Development (APPEAR), which is financed by the Austrian Development Cooperation (ADC), has put 36 academic partnerships between Austrian higher education institutions and universities and scientific institutions in the priority countries and regions of the ADC into practice since the start of the programme at the end of 2009 and provided guidance to 153 students in master’s and PhD programmes.
+The Austrian Partnership Programme in Higher Education and Research for Development (APPEAR), which is financed by the Austrian Development Cooperation (ADC), has put 45 academic partnerships between Austrian higher education institutions and universities and scientific institutions in the priority countries and regions of the ADC into practice since the start of the programme at the end of 2009 and provided guidance to 200 students in master’s and PhD programmes.
 From December 2020 on the third phase of the APPEAR program will be implemented with a term of another seven years.

-The Education and Research for International Development Cooperation department draws up and enables publications, organises events, e.g. the development policy Film Days, public information and discussion events, produces radio programmes (twice a month) under the title "Welt im Ohr" in cooperation with ORF Ö1 Campus and creates networks on the national and international level with thematically relevant initiatives and institutions.
+The Education and Research for International Development Cooperation department creates and enables publications, organises events, e.g. the development policy Film Days, public information and discussion events, produces radio programmes (twice a month) under the title "Welt im Ohr" in cooperation with ORF Ö1 Campus and creates networks on the national and international level with thematically relevant initiatives and institutions.
 The aim of the networking and public relations activities is to contribute to the further development of a culture of cooperation between Austria and the partner countries that is based on the strengths of the partners and fulfils the "on equal footing" premise.